viniciuseduardo/devops-challenge-apps/README.md

 1. WEB and API tiers must have multiple instances
 1. Deploy of new version without downtime

+### PLUS PLUS

+1. Monitor the application and show in a dashboard
+1. Collect log and show in a dashboard

 ## Observation

 Please specify all steps needed to execute and see the application working.